Innovate Your World with a Career in Engineering

 Applied Engineering 2 and 3, and Advanced Technology Applications

-He has been teaching for 7 years, all at Creekside, in the Engineering and Environmental Science Academy.
+He has been teaching for 13 years, all at Creekside, in the Engineering and Environmental Science Academy.
 He is the sponsor for the Engineering Club and the Young Republicans Club.
-He also works with the ACE after school mentoring program.
-New this year will be the robotics program, SkillsUSA and the Technical National Honor Society.
+He also works after school with the ACE mentoring program, FIRST Robotics Team 8775, National Technical Honor Society, Interact Club, and Society of Women in Engineering.

 Prior to teaching, he worked in engineering consulting and real estate development, nationwide.
 He sold his consulting firm in 2005.